Origin of circular and triangular pores in electron-irradiated hexagonal boron nitride: Author contributions

+This research was funded in part by the Austrian Science Fund (FWF) [10.55776/COE5 and 10.55776/P36264].
+For open-access purposes, the author has applied a CC-BY public copyright license to any author-accepted manuscript version arising from this submission.

-\subsection{Author contributions}
+\section{Author contributions}

 UJ and JK conceived the study.
-UJ, CM, ML, CK, and MP conducted the experimental work.
+UJ, CM, BMM, ML, CK, and MP conducted the experimental work.
 UJ, MP, ML, and JK performed the data analysis.
-CK prepared the samples.
+CK, BMM, DL, and NR prepared the samples.
 VZ and AM performed the \textit{ab initio} calculations.
 UJ, ML, and JK wrote the manuscript, with contributions from all authors.
 TS and JK supervised the study.